Keith-S-Thompson/fizzbuzz-c/README.md

 > five print "Buzz".
 For numbers which are multiples of both three and
 > five print "FizzBuzz".

-Here's a straightforward implementation in C, similar to one I wrote (on paper!) in a recent job interview of my own.
+Here's a straightforward implementation in C, similar to one I wrote (on paper!) in a job interview of my own a few years ago.
 (The problem statement didn't explictly say what to print for numbers that are multiples of both three and five, so I stated the assumption explicitly as part of my solution.)

     #include <stdio.h>
     int main(void) {